robherring/dt-schema/README.md

-# Prototype tooling for devicetree validation using YAML and jsonschema
+# Tooling for devicetree validation using YAML and jsonschema

 This repository contains test code for devicetree schema validation using the [json-schema](http://json-schema.org/documentation.html) vocabulary.
 Schema files are written in YAML (a superset of JSON), and operate on the YAML encoding of Devicetree data.
-Devicetree data must be transcoded from DTS to YAML before being used by this tool
+Devicetree data must be transcoded from DTS to YAML before being used by this tool.

 ## Data Model